sibozhang/Text2Video/README.md

 # Text2Video
-This is code for "Text2Video: Text-driven Talking-head Video Synthesis with Phonetic Dictionary".
+This is code for ICASSP 2022: "Text2Video: Text-driven Talking-head Video Synthesis with Phonetic Dictionary".

 ## Introduction
 With the advance of deep learning technology, automatic video generation from audio or text has become an emerging and promising research topic.
 In this paper, we present a novel approach to synthesize video from text.
 The method builds a phoneme-pose dictionary and trains a generative adversarial network (GAN) to generate video from interpolated phoneme poses.
 Compared to audio-driven video generation algorithms, our approach has a number of advantages: 1) It only needs a fraction of the training data used by an audio-driven approach; 2) It is more ﬂexible and not subject to vulnerability due to speaker variation; 3) It signiﬁcantly reduces the preprocessing, training and inference time.
 We perform extensive experiments to compare the proposed method with state-of-the-art talking face generation methods on a benchmark dataset and datasets of our own.
 The results demonstrate the effectiveness and superiority of our approach.